HPV infection is usually cleared by the body’s own immune system within months to a few years.

 Treatment is only required if there are certain abnormal cell changes of the cervix.

-Smoking decreases the immune system’s ability to deal with the HPV virus and therefore may increase your risk of developing abnormal cell changes.
-So, most importantly, try to give up smoking.
+Smoking decreases the immune system’s ability to deal with the HPV virus and therefore may increase the risk of developing abnormal cell changes.